 1. More and Smarter Flexible Meeting Spaces

-But there were no spaces to have these meetings, so small groups tended to reserve large conference rooms, edging out the larger groups that really needed the space.
+But there were no spaces to have these meetings, so small groups tended to reserve large conference rooms, edging out the larger groups that needed the space.

 2. LED Video Walls for High-Impact Spaces

 Why?
 For starters, the video quality is unmatched.
 Your presentation or video presence will look better than the best projectors, with sharp colors that make an impact.
-And in many smaller spaces, you can get a larger visual display using an LED wall than with a conventional projector.
+And in many smaller spaces, you can get a larger visual display using an LED wall than a conventional projector.